 - a.
-For instructions for a Will and/or a POA, You have a right to cancel within 14 calendar days from the date your telephone appointment takes place (the cooling off period). - If you cancel within the cooling off period, you will receive a refund of the fee paid to Redstone. - c.
-You still have the right to cancel at any time after the cooling off period has ended, but no refund will be provided. - Please see Redstone's Terms of Business for details of their Cancellation and Refunds Policy.
+For instructions for a Will and/or a POA, You have a right to cancel within 14 calendar days of providing confirmation of your instructions (the cooling off period). - b.
+Work on your Will and/or POA will be carried out within the cooling off period, however, if You have provided Redstone with a waiver to authorise work to begin within this period then no charge will apply for cancellations within the cooling off period.
+Where instructions are not taken face-to-face (e.g. telephone) then the waiver should be provided in writing. - c.
+If You do not provide a waiver, You still have the right to cancel at any time but a charge may apply for work already undertaken. - d.
+Please see Redstone's Terms of Business for details of their Cancellation and Refunds Policy.